-- "Crosslinking" of the missions conducted by various space agencies by establishing formal and informal channels of communication with the other agencies and missions, and, in particular, by inviting guest investigators from other nations to participate on the mission teams, should be actively planned and promoted as soon as possible. - The primary image datasets of each of these missions (some have more than one) should be tied to successive versions of the ULCN or some equivalent frame, for the many reasons given above. - Each of the planned lunar missions has other, either nonimaging, or lower resolution imaging datasets that should also be tied into ULCN.
-However, it is likely that this can be done at the needed level of precision via the use of spacecraft geometry information derived from the primary image datasets or altimetry data and relative timing information (a process known historically as "C-smithing"). - The altimetry datasets must be tied to the ULCN in some way.
-Ideally, the altimetry datasets should first be adjusted based on altimeter crossover information and orbit correction information if available, and merged with the other available datasets.
+- "Crosslinking" of the missions conducted by various space agencies should be implemented by establishing formal and informal channels of communication with the other agencies and missions, and, in particular, by inviting guest investigators from other nations to participate on the mission teams.
+This should be actively planned and promoted as soon as possible. - Specifically, the respective national space agencies should establish working groups to ensure uniformity of lunar coordinate systems, standards, and constants across missions and organizations, and to further coordinate and cooperate with the corresponding working groups in other agencies (such as the recently formed NASA LGCWG) and the IAU/IAG WG on Cartographic Coordinates and Rotational Elements. - The primary image data sets of every past and future mission (some have more than one) should be tied to successive versions of the ULCN or some equivalent frame, for the many reasons given above.
+As data are released from upcoming missions, cartographers should begin tying the data sets together and performing initial geodetic control and mosaicking. - Each of the planned lunar missions has other, either nonimaging, or lower resolution imaging data sets that should also be tied into ULCN.
+It is likely that this can be done at the needed level of precision via the use of spacecraft geometry information derived from the primary image data sets or altimetry data and relative timing information (a process known historically as "C-smithing"). - The ULCN must be tied to the altimetry data sets, and these, in turn, must be tied to the LLR reference frame.
+Ideally, the altimetry data sets should first be adjusted based on altimeter crossover information and orbit correction information if available, and merged with the other available data sets, and then globally rotated into the LLR reference frame, via topographic matching of the areas of the Apollo landing sites (e.g. with our existing Apollo 15 site DTM and/or future high resolution DTMs).
 Then the ULCN can be registered to the altimetric data via ties based on the relative geometry of simultaneously acquired spacecraft imagery, or via ties between images and illuminated DTMs generated from the altimetric data.
 The latter technique has been pioneered already by our work tying Viking images to MOLA DTMs to produce MDIM 2.1 (Archinal, et al., 2003; 2004).
-The absolute geometric strength of the altimeter data (based on spacecraft tracking in inertial space) will then serve as the absolute framework on which all of the other data tied to the ULCN can be based.
+The absolute geometric strength of the altimeter data (based on spacecraft tracking in inertial space) will then serve as the absolute framework on which all of the other data tied to the ULCN can be based. - Mapping of possible landing sites and scientific sites of high interest should proceed immediately, using high resolution Apollo, LO, and future mission data sets. - The stereo data sets from Chandrayaan-1 and/or Kaguya should eventually be processed to densify the altimeter data and complete a global 5-10 m resolution lunar topographic model.